-The ends can then be tipped using 7mm endcaps (as used for spiral boning) or silicone caps, or wrapped with plumbers PTFE tape for a smoother finish.
+The ends can then be tipped using metal or silicone endcaps or you can file the cut ends and wrap them with plumbers PTFE tape for a smoother finish.
 It's really easy!

 For a chart to help you decide which boning is best for your project click here

 antique style corsetry where narrow boning is required

 centre back panels in corsetry - regular size of boning

 narrow (mini) hoop steel

 centre back panels in corsetry where extra strength is required

 Regular size hoop steel for petticoats and crinolines